apittaa/esports-earnings-pipeline/README.md

 ## Conclusion
 ---
 Through this project we were able to successfully build a ELT pipeline end to end which is scheduled to run monthly.
 And as a result we have a monthly updated Esports Earnings which can be visualized via the Dashboard on Looker Studio.
 This helps us get some useful insights on the latest esports trends and patterns.

-## Future Work
----
-- Combine data about neighbourhoods and districts from other sources and make the reporting more rich.
-- Use DataProc to perform Spark job
-- Create a normalized data structure when using more data sources
-- Setup GCP Service Account and Permissions via Terraform

 [Back To Top](#esports-earnings-data-pipeline-a-data-engineering-project)